In an Easter Reflection a Loretto Sister introduced me to

 but the getting there isn’t all that easy.

-There is the choosing life
+There is the choosing

 that happens each morning